 - Users should not expect that files, emails, and other electronic communications stored on or sent to school-based computers and network servers will be private.
 Electronic communications and files stored on school-based computers and network servers may be treated like school lockers.
-Administrators and faculty may review files and communications to maintain system integrity and insure that users are acting responsibly.
+Administrators and faculty may monitor files and communications to maintain system integrity and insure that users are acting responsibly.

-- All student use of district-provided electronic network services is governed by the School Behavior Code as documented in the FWCS Student-Parent Guide.
+- All student use of district-provided electronic network services is governed by the School Behavior Code as documented in the FWCS Student-Parent Handbook.
 Additionally, the following specific uses of school-provided Internet or other electronic network access are not permitted: